-Allow your customers to request for a call-back as an alternative to waiting on hold.
-The customer would be immediately released from the waiting-list and can be given a call back as soon as a suitable agent gets free.
+Allow your customers to request a call-back as an alternative to waiting on hold.
+The customer would be immediately released from the waiting list and can be given a call back as soon as a suitable agent gets free.
 Replacing hold-time with a call back leads to higher first call resolution.

 Replace your Boring Welcome Message with something Informative and Relevant

 Majority of the customers abandon the call after 20 seconds from when it gets connected.
 Probably your first automated message ends by this time.
 The reason is simple-they get frustrated listening to the boring and irritating message such as “your call is important to us” and “your call is currently being held in a queue due to unusually high call volumes”.

 Try to replace these generic messages with something useful like their approximate waiting time.
 For example, the message could be “your call has been held in a queue and our agent will speak to you in the next 60 seconds”.

 Providing various channels of support other than a phone, would definitely lower the burden and reduce call abandonment.
 People are increasingly utilizing online and digital space for communication.
 Companies must adopt omni-channel communication to provide a consistent experience to their customers across channels.
 But the voice is still the highest used mode and hence call centers should be careful when taking resources away from voice channels to support other channels.

 Research has shown that 71% of customers like to listen to music while they are on hold.

 Your choice of music played at the time of hold could be causing the callers to hang up the phone.
 Check the analytics and see if maximum drop-offs occur after the music starts playing.
 If this is true, then consider replacing it with the customer’s choice of music.
 You can ask your customers for feedback about the on-hold music on Twitter and other social media sites.
 Based on their consensus, you can easily make the modifications by opting for the most liked song or music.